Josef Fanta: Work

 As an assistant to J. Schulz, Fanta participated in the interiors of the Rudolfinum and National Museum.
 His first major architectural achievement was a gold medal for the interiors of the pavilion of the Czech Chamber of Commerce and Trades at the 1900 Paris Exposition.

 Fanta was among the representatives the Czech Neo-Renaissance, who developed into one of the most prominent representatives of Czech Art Nouveau architecture.
-He created many notable public architectural works including the Praha hlavní nádraží railway station (nicknamed "one of the final glories of the dying empire"), the Ondřejov Observatory, and the Cairn of Peace Memorial in Prace, which commemorates the Battle of Austerlitz.
+He created many notable public architectural works including the railway station Praha hlavní nádraží (nicknamed "one of the final glories of the dying empire"), the Ondřejov Observatory, and the Cairn of Peace Memorial in Prace, which commemorates the Battle of Austerlitz.
 He was known for designing family homes and villas, each of which was unique.
 His last big work was the Ministry of Trade building in Prague (1925–1932).

 Fanta is known primarily as an architect, but he was a versatile artist.
-He designed both complete buildings and interiors, was a designer of products made of wood, ceramics, metal and textiles, was a painter who designed frescoes and sgraffiti, and organized of artistic events.
+He designed both complete buildings and interiors, was a designer of products made of wood, ceramics, metal and textiles, was a painter who designed frescoes and sgraffiti, and organiser of artistic events.
 His religious background led to the design of altars, tombstones and other religious objects, and reconstructing sacral monuments.
 He created many paintings during his stay in Italy.
 He is also the author of the publication O svérázu krojovém a bytovém ('About the uniqueness of clothing and housing').